 Here’s where you start:

-We don’t need to tell you to drink lots of water, eat salmon, stop smoking, and wear sunscreen, because you already know all that.
+We don’t need to tell you to drink lots of water, get your mineral balance and slepp right, because you already know all that.
 (Seriously, though…these things will really help.)

 The 4-2-4 Method: If you’re not familiar with our proprietary cleansing method you can read all about it here.
 It increases circulation in a very real way, which counteracts the negative effects of cortisol.
 Not only that, but it gives you a minute—10 minutes, actually—to breathe, meditate, or just calm the heck down.